gyanavardhana/Tech_Basic_Coverage/DBS/Readme.md

 ---

 # **Phase 2: CAP Theorem and NoSQL Basics**
 **Concepts to Cover**
-- What is the CAP Theorem?
+- What is the CAP Theorem? - Done
-- Understanding Consistency, Availability, and Partition Tolerance.
+- Understanding Consistency, Availability, and Partition Tolerance. - Done
-- Where MongoDB and PostgreSQL stand in the CAP theorem.
+- Where MongoDB and PostgreSQL stand in the CAP theorem. - Done

 **Practice Tasks**
 - Better to have after after phase 5( to dive deeper)
 ---

 # **Phase 3: Database Metrics and Monitoring**
 **Concepts to Cover**
-- Key Metrics to Monitor:
+- Key Metrics to Monitor: - Done
-  - IOPS (Input/Output Operations Per Second)
+  - IOPS (Input/Output Operations Per Second) - Done
-  - CPU Usage
+  - CPU Usage - Done
-  - Memory Usage
+  - Memory Usage - Done
-  - Storage Usage
+  - Storage Usage - Done
-  - Connection Count
+  - Connection Count - Done
-  - Slow Queries
+  - Slow Queries - Done

 **Practice Tasks**
-✅ Install PostgreSQL locally and use `pg_stat_activity` to monitor connections.
-✅ Simulate a heavy read/write load and observe CPU and memory spikes.
+✅ Install PostgreSQL locally and use `pg_stat_activity` to monitor connections.  - Done ✅ Simulate a heavy read/write load and observe CPU and memory spikes.  - Done
-✅ Identify a slow query using `EXPLAIN ANALYZE` in PostgreSQL.

 ---